 📍 Buraydah - Hail (260km): 2 hrs by high-speed train

 Buraydah is with Onaizah the twin-capital of Qassim province, also known as the ‘food basket’ of Saudi Arabia.
-Where better to understand this than at your first stop, a local wet market.
+Where better to understand this than at the first stop, a local wet market.
 Watch as the buyers and sellers do business by auctioning from the back of their trucks.
 Then, wander through what is probably the largest date market in the world.
 In season, the stalls are piled high with tropical fruits and vegetables and, if the time is right, don’t miss the opportunity to sample Qassim’s famously succulent dates.
 Even outside the season, the scale of this market is enough to realize that Saudi Arabia is not just about oil.

 Not only this, the city is hosting the world's largest camel market too.
 This bustling marketplace comes alive each morning, excluding Fridays and holidays, as countless Arabian camels exchange hands.
 These camels, known for their distinctive single hump, hold a special place in Saudi Arabian culture, prized for their suitability for riding and as a source of flavorful meat.
 Moreover, they have gained further significance in recent times, becoming prominent participants in the thrilling sport of camel racing.